A-Zahra/CART-315/Prototype-01/Design_Hypothesis.md

 **Design hypothesis**

 Through this prototype, I could get more familiar with the Unity environment.
-I could apply the skills that I have learned so far.
-Creating various materials, 3D objects, and prefabs, I tried to figure out all the different possibilities that Unity can provide its users.
+I could apply some of the skills that I have learned so far.
+Creating various materials, 3D objects, and prefabs, I tried to see what Unity can provide its users with through these tools.
 In this prototype, I answered the following question:
 How to design a simple playable game with various levels of difficulty using my current knowledge?